GoogleCloudPlatform/community/tutorials/create-cloud-build-image-factory-using-packer/index.md

 build factory.
 You can also use an existing project and skip to the next step.

+Alternatively, you can use [Cloud Shell](https://cloud.google.com/shell) from the GCP Console if you don't have gcloud installed on your local machine.

 ## Building a Linux Image

 <details>